-This is unlikely providing you look after your eyes and your lenses as advised by any instructions you get with them, and also by acting on the advice of professionals.
+This is unlikely, providing you look after your eyes and your lenses as advised by any instructions you get with them, and also by acting on the advice of professionals.

 Contact lenses can pop out of your eye

 This is a rare occurrence with modern day contact lenses that have been fitted and put in correctly.
 However, some years ago, when older style hard lenses were worn, a lens would occasionally pop out.
-This was particularly the case when some contact lens wearers played sport or did other physical activities.
+This was particularly the case when some contact lens wearers played sports or did other physical activities.
 However, modern lenses fit a lot closer to your eyes and it's unusual for one to be unexpectedly dislodged.

 Types of contact lenses

-Before you go ahead and use any type of lenses, make sure they have been fitted by a registered optometrist, qualified dispensing optician or a medical practitioner.
+Before you go ahead and use any type of lenses, make sure they have been fitted by a registered optometrist, a qualified dispensing optician or a medical practitioner.
 If you're in any doubt, make enquires first.